DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Using the Dialogue Interaction System.md

 	- Make sure the name starts with `Narrative.Flags.`
 	- Make sure the "Source" file is `DefaultGameplayTags.ini`

+### Add it to the Character's Collection of Dialogue

+This is a new step that was added to make it easier to apply true or false flags to multiple dialogue interactions at once without having to open each interaction individually.

+1. Navigate to the `/All/Game/Avernoth/Narrative/InteractionCollections` folder.
+Here,
+2.

 # Testing out the Dialogue

 Open up the map titled `DialogueInteraction_Demo`.
 You can either search for it or go to `Avernoth/Maps/DemoMaps` and find it there.